mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/vladut.chintoiu/index.md

 Main components:
  - STM32F767ZI board - handles the timing and processing of images during the 3D scanning process
  - ESP32-CAM module - captures grayscale images of the object being scanned
- - ESP32 - transmits the captured data via Wi-Fi from the STM32 to the computer for further processing

 Secondary components
  - Servomotor - rotates the object at precise angles to capture images from multiple perspectives.